Struggling to cope?

 This is where a trained Stephen Minister can come alongside to help.
 Stephen Ministers are trained to provide high quality, confidential, Christ-centered care to people who are hurting or overwhelmed by the burdens of life.

 You don’t need to carry your burdens alone.
-If you — or someone you know — might benefit from the care of a Stephen Minister please contact Galen Dalrymple.
+If you — or someone you know — might benefit from the care of a Stephen Minister please contact our Stephen Ministry Leaders, Galen Dalrymple and Dcn.
+Rob Lewis.

 What is a Stephen Minister?